 - Familian font.

-Double click the copy text layer to apply a Gradient Overlay effect, and click the Gradient box to create the gradient used.
+Double click the copy text layer to apply a Gradient Overlay effect, and click the Gradient drop-down option to create the gradient used.

 There are only two colors used: #fffca6 to the left, and #cce80d to the right.